 Making beads from rose petals is not difficult.
 A little patience is needed, but when you are done making them, the flowers from your wedding can be turned into a lovely necklace that you will be able to wear forever.
 These beads are high quality and won't fall apart.

-You can also make beads from flowers you receive on any other important occasion, your birthday, Valentine's Day, graduation, or any other holiday.
-Or just from your garden when there are flowers blooming.
+You can also make beads from flowers you receive on any other important occasion, such as your birthday, Valentine's Day, graduation, or any other holiday.
+Or you can just make them from your garden when there are flowers blooming.
 Anytime you have a lovely bouquet, you can make the petals into lovely beads for necklaces, earrings, and bracelets, or perhaps a rosary.
 They also make good bridesmaid gifts.

 What Colors to Use

 Every time you cook up roses to make rose beads, the color changes.
 Some colors change in a beautiful way, and some change to colors you wouldn't expect because of the process of oxidation.
 White roses usually turn a grey or dark beige that is not very pretty.
 You can make them white instead of brown, but you will need to add other things to them.

 Yellow roses can be a little disappointing.
 When you cook them, they turn a brown color, which isn't very pleasing.
 You have a few choices.
 The good news is that I have found a way to make yellow beads, which is a good thing because my mother loves yellow roses more than anything else.
 Yellow with some red roses turn out beautifully, but they will not be yellow.

 Note That the Cast-Iron Skillet Method Affects the Color